-- The fuse in the terminal compartment is not for the load.
-It is a spike protection fuse. - To replace, use a 0.5A HBC type anti-surge 20x5mm fuse. - The AVS should be mounted securely on a wall. - The supply to the AVS100 must be fitted with a 100A fuse or less.
+The fuse in the terminal compartment is not for the load.
+It is a spike protection fuse.

+Replace with 4Amp anti-surge 20x5mm fuse.

+- The AVS should be mounted securely on a wall. - The supply to the AVS100 must be fitted with a 100A fuse or less.